 Along with the Gullane Area Community Council, the Dirleton Village Association regularly monitors planning applications relating to properties in and around the village.
 It will normally only make representations about applications to East Lothian Council if it is considered that they will adversely affect the character of the village.
 The Association also monitors the control of development throughout the local authority area under the local development plan

 Click the following link for DVA_sustainability_policy_Final.pdf

 Current Planning Issues

-Planning permission and listed building consent were granted in September 2020 for the development of three houses in the Newmains steading area which has been the subject of controversy for the last 18 months or so.
-This allows for the original stone steading building to be converted into a dwellinghouse, the cottage to the east of it to be extended to form a second dwellinghouse and a third dwellinghouse to be built in the wooded area on the western part of the site and to include the redundant brick built former cow byre forming part of that site.
-The permission is however subject to conditions still to be met by the developers, relating amongst other things to the cow byre and a landscape plan for the woodland area and the planting of trees on the open area of grassland fenced in to the west of the site.
-The detailed conditions of the permissions are complicated.
-The permissions themselves and the planning officer’s reports on which they are based can be accessed through the Council’s planning portal, quoting the reference 19/00895/P for the planning permission and 19/00903/LBC for the listed building consent
+19/00903/LBC, 19/00895/P and 21/01382/P Planning permission and listed building consent were granted in September 2020 for the development of three houses in the Newmains steading area.
+Conversion of the original stone steading building to a dwellinghouse, and extension of the cottage to the east to form a second dwellinghouse commenced in 2001 but currently appear to be suspended.
+Construction works are yet to commence of the third dwellinghouse to be built in the wooded area on the western part of the site, which incorporates the ruin of the brick built former cow byre.
+The permission is subject to conditions still to be met by the developer, including the planting of trees on the open area of grassland fenced in to the west of the site.

 In 2019 the owners of the Newmains site blocked up the walking/cycling/horse riding route through the site, although the whole of the route between Ware Road and the John Muir Way to the west has now been officially recognised by the Council and the Scottish Rights of Way Society (Scotways) as a public right of way.
 The Council have the power to vary public rights of way, subject to certain fairly complex statutory provisions.